Electrotechnical Installation

 Is this course right for me?

-Prospective applicants must be aware that the completion of this qualification does not mean that they are fully qualified electricians and to become a qualified electrician learners must work in the industry and also complete the the EAL Building Services Engineering (Level 3) – Electrotechnical Installation.
+Prospective applicants must be aware that the completion of this qualification does not mean that they are fully qualified and to become a qualified electrician learners must still work in the industry and also complete the the EAL Building Services Engineering (Level 3) – Electrotechnical Installation.

 This course normally runs one day per week starting in September.